 From a dangerous gang, the bosozoku became a much friendlier neighborhood gang, but they are still noisy and still have their goals.
 Have you ever met any bosozoku?
 What is your experience with these wild bikers?
 We appreciate the comments and shares.

-Sukeban – The Japanese Girls Gangs
+Sukeban - The Gangs of Japanese Girls

 Ever heard of the Sukeban [スケバン|女番], the Japanese delinquent girl gangs?
 To be more exact this term refers to the leader of that group.
 These groups were very popular in the last century.
 Today they are practically extinct.